upbound/docs/content/providers/migration.md

 that the user has reviewed the plan and files, the tool asks whether to list the instructions to execute.

-The review's primary purpose is to ensure no unexpected steps are in the plan.
-In the following step, execution starts.
-The tool performs the instructions generated in the plan (and displayed on the screen if the user chooses yes) step by step.

 {{<hint "note" >}}
-The review process is optional and does not directly affect the transition to the execution process.
-However, it is strongly recommended to complete the review process.
+The purpose of this intermediary step is to allow for manual verification to ensure no unexpected steps are introduced in the plan.
+While the review process is optional and does not directly affect the transition to the execution phase, it is strongly recommended to complete the review process.
 {{< /hint >}}

 #### Execution

-After collecting the inputs and reviewing the generated plan, there is no obstacle to proceed to the execution phase.
-The tool has two modes for
+Having collected the required inputs, generated the migration plan, and reviewed the plan, the execution phase can now proceed.

+The tool has two modes for execution:
-execution:
 <!-- vale alex.ProfanityUnlikely = YES -->

-`?
-Do you want to execute the migration plan with step-by-step confirmation or no interaction`
+`Do you want to execute the migration plan with step-by-step confirmation or no interaction`

 - **Step-by-Step (Interactive):** In this option, the tool runs each step with